 What omega 3s cannot do – nor any other hair vitamins or supplements – is to treat a hair loss condition unless it is specifically caused by a dietary deficiency which can be resolved by enhanced nutrition.

 Male pattern baldness – the cause of Prince Harry’s hair thinning – is a genetic issue induced by an inherited sensitivity to the hormone DHT .
 Whilst an imbalanced diet or nutritional deficiencies may accelerate this form of hair loss, they are not the underlying cause and therefore supplements cannot be used to treat it.
-They can be helpful, however, as an additional therapeutic hair growth booster when used alongside clinically-proven hair loss treatments.
+They can be helpful, however, as an additional therapeutic hair growth supporting product when used alongside clinically-proven hair loss treatments.

 Family history of thinning crowns